quorten/rubiks/README.md

-reason why the code is written in two different styles throughout the program is because the old code base used to be a Windows-only OpenGL program, while the new code base was made platform-independent by switching the wgl and Windows code to GtkGLExt and GTK+.
+reason why the code is written in two different styles throughout the program is because the old code base used to be a Windows-only OpenGL program, while the new code base was made platform-independent by switching the wgl and Windows code to GtkGLExt and GTK+ 2.

 How To Use
 ----------